 Back in the days I was creating the web 2.0 embeds manually, but it's so boring and time-consuming that I have created the Syndicator.
-It gives nice amount of tiered high DA properties in around 60 seconds of work, so when I need to boost my video I just hit the embeds with mass link building.
+It gives a nice amount of tiered high DA properties in around 60 seconds of work, so when I need to boost my video I just hit the embeds with mass link building like this one

 Like I wrote; the more you do the more power you get, so before I go further I suggest to create a few different web 2.0s anyway (e.g Weebly, jimdo.com etc. - for more just type in Google "web 2.0 list").

-Also, I suggest to have some PBNs (it's another long story, so if you don't know what PBN is, just Google it).
+Also, I suggest having some PBNs (it's another long story, so if you don't know what PBN is, just Google it).

 There many different tools and services you can use for this.